TapToRandomize/TapToRandomize/README.md

 Build instructions are under Build.md, but if you're not a developer, you're better off just downloading the release.

+YOU WILL NEED TO EDIT THE INI FILES FOR ANYTHING TO WORK.

 Usage: randomizerlauncher.sh randomizername

 Without TapTo, just open the script in the scripts menu, if you can view interactive scripts; it'll give you a list of randomizers, just select the one you want.